This post may include affiliate links. Thank you for your support.

 6. Meanwhile, make the sauce: Whisk together all the remoulade ingredients in a medium bowl.
 Set aside.

-7. Serve: Serve your shrimp cocktail with remoulade sauce and lemon wedges on the side!
+7. Serve: Serve your shrimp cocktail with seafood sauce garlic butter and lemon wedges on the side!
 Enjoy!

 1. Toss the peeled and deveined shrimp in baking soda and salt.
 This keeps the shrimp super plump and prevents them from losing all their moisture when cooked.